DoRAN: Stabilizing Weight-Decomposed Low-Rank Adaptation via Noise Injection and Auxiliary Networks: Experiments

 \section{Experiments}

-\paragraph{Experimental Settings.} This section presents experimental results evaluating the effectiveness of our proposed methods: $\tau-$DoRA, which refers to DoRA with our stabilization term $\tau$, and DoRAN.
+\textbf{Experimental Settings.} This section presents experimental results evaluating the effectiveness of our proposed methods: $\tau-$DoRA, which refers to DoRA with our stabilization term $\tau$, and DoRAN.
 We consider two tasks: Image Classification on VTAB-1K and FGVC, and Commonsense Reasoning.
-We compare our method against several PEFT methods, including \textit{LoRA} \cite{lora}, \textit{Prefix Tuning} \cite{prefix}, \textit{Parallel Adapter} \cite{parallel-adapter}, and \textit{DoRA} \cite{dora}.
+We compare our method against several PEFT methods, including \textit{LoRA} \cite{lora}, \textit{Prefix Tuning} \cite{prefix}, \textit{Parallel Adapter} \cite{parallel-adapter}, PiSSA \cite{pissa}, and \textit{DoRA} \cite{dora}.
 We also conduct a Sample Efficiency task comparing DoRAN and DoRA on the Commonsense Reasoning task.
+Baseline results for the vision tasks are directly adapted from \cite{vpetl}, while those for the language tasks are taken from \cite{dora}.
+For a fair comparison, DoRAN is evaluated under the same experimental settings as DoRA and LoRA, including using the same ranks and identical data augmentation strategies.
 For consistency with the theoretical setting, we fine-tune the query and value projection matrices of each attention layer.
-Additionally, we present an extended variant of DoRAN that applies low-rank matrices to the proj\_up and proj\_down matrices in both LLaMA-7B and LLaMA-13B, as described in Ablation \ref{sec:extend_ver}.
-Full hyperparameter details are in Appendix \ref{sec:hyper_detail}.
+For completeness in the comparisons with LoRA and DoRA, Appendix \ref{sec:extend_ver} presents extended experiments where DoRAN is applied to the proj\_up and proj\_down projection matrices, as well as additional ablation studies involving fine-tuning the full set of projection layers.
+These experiments aim to assess the broader applicability and effectiveness of the method.
+Furthermore, complete hyperparameter details are provided in Appendix \ref{sec:hyper_detail}.

+\paragraph{Image Classification.} We first consider the vision domain, where we aim to fine-tune the ViT-B/16 variant of the Vision Transformer architecture \cite{dosovitskiy2020image}, which was fine-tuned on the ImageNet-21K \cite{imagenet} dataset.